interrogator/corpkit/rst_docs/corpkit.building.rst

 Parsing a corpus
 -----------------

 Instead of interrogating the plaintext corpus, what you'll probably want to do, is parse it, and interrogate the parser output.
 For this, :class:`corpkit.corpus.Corpus` objects have a :func:`~corpkit.corpus.Corpus.parse` method.
-This relies on Stanford CoreNLP's parser, and therefore, you must have the parser and Java installed. ``corpkit`` will look around in your PATH for the parser, but you can also pass in its location manually with (e.g.) ``corenlppath = 'users/you/corenlp'``.
+This relies on Stanford CoreNLP's parser, and therefore, you must have the parser and Java installed. ``corpkit`` will look around in your PATH for the parser, but you can also pass in its location manually with (e.g.) ``corenlppath='users/you/corenlp'``.
 If it can't be found, you'll be asked if you want to download and install it automatically.

 .. code-block:: python